 Gail Stewart | St. Louis Pathways to Prosperity Regional Director

-Gail Stewart serves as the St. Louis Pathways to Prosperity Regional Director.
-She joined the Pathways team in July 2013, after a long career in career education.
-She led the Career & Technical Education programs at Hazelwood School District prior to taking the Pathways to Prosperity position.
-Under her leadership, the district developed a Career Path Handbook to guide students in developing a six-year personal plan of study that emphasized the district’s CTE programs in Health Occupations, Family & Consumer Science, Business, Marketing, Project Lead The Way – Pathway to Engineering, and Project Lead The Way - Biomedical Sciences.
-As Science, Technology, Engineering, and Math (STEM) became the focus of the district, she organized a STEM Extravaganza to showcase STEM to parents/students and the community.
-She worked with the architectural teams in designing STEM studios and STEM classrooms that were built and renovated for the CTE programs at each of the high schools.
+Gail Stewart has served as the St. Louis Regional Director for Missouri’s Pathways to Prosperity Network since July, 2013.
+She led the Career & Technical Education programs at Hazelwood School District prior to taking the Pathways to Prosperity position coordinating the district’s CTE programs in Health Occupations, Family & Consumer Science, Business, Marketing, Project Lead The Way – Pathway to Engineering, and Project Lead The Way - Biomedical Sciences.
 In addition, Gail has had several years’ experience of organizing and facilitating Career Academies and helped implement the first Project Lead The Way Pre-Engineering program in Missouri in 2001.

 Roberta Carson | Mid-Missouri Pathways to Prosperity Regional Director